hedzr/hedzr.github.io/README.md

 # Or bundle update
 ```

-The second step is start a local server to serve for Jelly Pages:
+The second step is start a local server to serve for Jekyll Pages:

 ```bash
 bundle exec jekyll serve --verbose --drafts --watch --host 0.0.0.0 --port 3999